palaseus/egdol/README.md

 ---------------
 ---------------
 ----------------------
-edgol — a lightweight local rule-based assistant
+egdol — a lightweight local rule-based assistant
 ===============================================

 Overview
 --------
-edgol is a compact, Prolog-style rule and fact engine implemented in pure Python with zero external dependencies.
+egdol is a compact, Prolog-style rule and fact engine implemented in pure Python with zero external dependencies.
 It's intended as a fast, offline playground for experimenting with logic programming, rapid prototyping of rule systems, and local reasoning tasks.

 Core files
 ----------
-- `edgol/lexer.py`      — tokenization of the mini-DSL
+- `egdol/lexer.py`      — tokenization of the mini-DSL
-- `edgol/parser.py`     — AST and parser for facts, rules, and queries
+- `egdol/parser.py`     — AST and parser for facts, rules, and queries
-- `edgol/rules_engine.py` — storage, indexing, and constraint support
+- `egdol/rules_engine.py` — storage, indexing, and constraint support
-- `edgol/interpreter.py` — unification and depth-first proof search (inference)
+- `egdol/interpreter.py` — unification and depth-first proof search (inference)
-- `edgol/main.py`       — REPL and session runner (including `:load`)
+- `egdol/main.py`       — REPL and session runner (including `:load`)
 - `tests/`              — unit tests for lexer/parser/engine/interpreter

 Quick start